JamesHardey/Weapon-Detection-App/README.md

 ## Contributors

-- Your Name <jamesade646@gmail.com>
+- James Hardey <jamesade646@gmail.com>
 - Additional contributors can be added here.

 ## Support

-If you have any questions or need assistance, please create an issue or contact us at your-email@example.com.
+If you have any questions or need assistance, please create an issue or contact us at jamesade646@gmail.com.

 **Enjoy detecting weapons with our Weapon Detection System!**